 Intensive green roofs consist of much deeper substrates which give far greater scope to design and grow more complicated and elaborate gardens onto concrete structures.
 Wallbarn supplies intensive green roof systems with soil substrates over 1 metre deep.

 So long as the structure can support the weight, almost unlimited planting and landscaping can be achieved, including large shrubs, grassland, flowerbeds and even trees.

 Intensive green roofs tend to be areas where greater access and people traffic is envisaged.
 A cross section of the system layers is below:

 Intensive green roofs offer considerable benefits to the urban landscape far and above anything a light sedum roof can offer.
-With the increased soil levels and intricate planting, natural gardens and parkland can be recreated on rooftop level, meaning:
+With the increased soil levels and intricate planting, natural gardens and parkland can be recreated on the rooftop level, meaning:

 - More diverse vegetation will attract insects in far higher numbers, in turn, increases the level of birdlife in the roof garden.

 - Dust and polluting particles will be absorbed – as much as 0.5 kg of particles per m2 at high substrate levels.

 - Up to 80% of water can be absorbed by the plants and drainage layers where the substrate is 900mm deep.
 Intensive green roofs also slow down the run-off during the initial deluge by up to 12 hours

 - Insulation properties become much more relevant and economical on intensive roofs.
 They have been proven to increase the thermal insulation by up to 30% in terms of keeping buildings cool in summer.
 They have been shown to cool down ambient temperatures by up to 2°C in high-density urban areas.
 Wet roofs will cool buildings even further.